skyfe79/Awesome/README.md

 ## Go

 - [encore](https://github.com/encoredev/encore) - Open Source Development Platform for building robust type-safe distributed systems with declarative infrastructure
-- [opencode](https://github.com/sst/opencode) - AI coding agent, built for the terminal.
+- [d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [local-gitingest](https://github.com/bigwhite/local-gitingest) - a command-line tool that converts a local Git repository into a single text file.
 - [opencode](https://github.com/opencode-ai/opencode) - A powerful AI coding agent.
 Built for the terminal.
 - [nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
 - [CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4.1, gpt-4o model) and automatically installs a git prepare-commit-msg hook.
 - [any-sync](https://github.com/anyproto/any-sync) - An open-source protocol enabling high-performance, local-first, peer-to-peer, end-to-end encrypted collaborative apps.
-- [ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.
+- [ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.
 - [nvm-windows](https://github.com/coreybutler/nvm-windows) - A node.js version management utility for Windows.
 Ironically written in Go.
 - [DeepLX](https://github.com/OwO-Network/DeepLX) - Powerful Free DeepL API, No Token Required
 - [cli](https://github.com/create-go-app/cli) - ✨ A complete and self-contained solution for developers of any qualification to create a production-ready project with backend (Go), frontend (JavaScript, TypeScript) and deploy automation (Ansible, Docker) by running only one CLI command.